Biden's EPA pick to review options on biofuel waiver program

 The previous EPA under former President Donald Trump punted several issues related to the RFS and exemption program to the Biden administration.
 Renewable volume obligations for 2021 have not yet been set, though the deadline was the end of November.

 Further, tens of Small Refinery Exemption petitions remain pending.
-The former Trump administration largely left petitions untouched for the 2019 compliance year as litigation plays out.
+A court case last year cast doubt on the waiver program, and the Trump administration largely left petitions untouched for the 2019 compliance year as litigation around the case plays out.
+(Reporting by Stephanie Kelly Editing by Marguerita Choy)

 Our Standards: The Thomson Reuters Trust Principles.